Tabea Zimmermann: Life and career

 Zimmermann is also devoted to chamber music, having performed with Gidon Kremer, Lars Vogt, Hartmut Höll, Steven Isserlis, Javier Perianes, and Pamela Frank at numerous festivals.
 In 2004, she co-founded the Arcanto Quartet with Antje Weithaas, Daniel Sepec, and Jean-Guihen Queyras.
 The quartet played together until 2016.
 She has also collaborated with the Ensemble Resonanz.

 Committed to 20th- and 21st-century repertoire, Zimmermann premiered Ligeti's Viola Sonata, which was written for her, on 23 April 1994 in Gütersloh.
 Other works written for her include Heinz Holliger's Recicanto for viola and orchestra, Wolfgang Rihm's Viola Concerto No. 2 "Über die Linie IV", Monhby Georges Lentz, Frank Michael Beyer's Notte di pasqua and Bruno Mantovani's Concerto for Two Violas that she played with Antoine Tamestit.
 Sally Beamish, Enno Poppe, and Josef Tal also wrote music for her.

 Teaching

 Zimmermann was on the faculty of the Saarbrücken Music Academy from 1987 to 1989, then the youngest female professor in Germany, and taught at the Frankfurt University of Music and Performing Arts from 1994 to 2002.
 She then became professor of viola and chamber music at the Hochschule für Musik Hanns Eisler Berlin until 2023, where Antoine Tamestit was one of her students.
 Other students of hers include Amihai Grosz and Pauline Sachse.
 As of 2023, Zimmermann is again a professor of viola and chamber music in Frankfurt.
 She gives masterclasses at the Kronberg Academy.

 Other activities

 Zimmermann chairs the Foundation Board of the Ernst von Siemens Foundation.
-She is president of the Hindemith Foundation, based in Blonay, Switzerland, and has chaired the Bonn Beethoven House since 2013.
+She was president of the Hindemith Foundation, based in Blonay, Switzerland, and has chaired the Bonn Beethoven House since 2013.